Key takeaways

 Indie developer with a SaaS product

-Your app bills monthly through a gateway, recurring invoices post automatically, GST thresholds are monitored, revenue is recognized correctly, and dashboards show churn, MRR, and taxes due.
+Your app bills monthly through a gateway.
+Recurring invoices post automatically.
+GST thresholds are monitored.
+Revenue is recognized correctly.
+Dashboards show churn, MRR, and taxes due.

 Photographer on the move